 People who do significant amounts of lower-leg and calf strength training may witness stretch marks on their calves.
 This is cause by rapid stretching of the skin as muscle size increases.
 Athletes such as runners might see the development of stretch marks on their upper calves due to increased calf musculature.

 Skin tone, skin color, elasticity and collagen makeup and hormonal imbalance of the skin may be factors that can cause stretch marks and are difficult to change.
-It is possible for fair-skinned women to develop more stretch marks than women with darker skin tones.
+It is possible for fair-skinned people to develop more stretch marks than people with darker skin tones.
 Individuals with dry or rough skin can also be prone to developing stretch marks.
 These stretch marks may show up either horizontally or vertically may never completely disappear, but the overall appearance can gradually become less and less evident.

 Stretch Mark Solutions